jasoncavinder/Insulin_Pen_demo/README.md

 Reporting lets you easily share your therapy summary with your care providers so you always see the big picture when adjusting your care plan.
 Temperature Alert
-Temperature alerts limit the chance of extreme heat or cold which could render your insulin ineffective. if you need reference, you can also check out this company's smart pen software: [companionmedical.com/inpen](https://www.companionmedical.com/inpen)
+Temperature alerts limit the chance of extreme heat or cold which could render your insulin ineffective.

 ![Splash](https://github.com/jasoncavinder/InPen_demo/raw/master/README/ScreenShotSplash.png)
 ![Welcome](https://github.com/jasoncavinder/InPen_demo/raw/master/README/ScreenShotWelcome.png)